 What kind of visitation is being allowed?

 Outdoor visitation is now required in facilities without a new facility-onset COVID-19 case within the last 14 days, if certain facility and community conditions exist and as weather permits.

 What types of facilities are covered by the visitation guidance?

 The guidance pertains to all long-term care facilities licensed by ISDH – nursing homes and residential care facilities, or licensed assisted living.

 Will there be scheduled hours for the outdoor visitation?

-Must I wear a mask for these visits, even though they are outdoors with social distancing?
+Must I wear a mask for visits, even with social distancing?

 Yes, a face covering or mask must be worn during the entire visitation.
 The guidance discusses other visitor requirements, and the facility may require other reasonable precautions to protect the residents.